-A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by it's folksy doctor (Sam Delazo).
+A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by its folksy doctor (Sam Delazo).
 All this takes a strange turn when a ...

-A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by it's folksy doctor (Sam Delazo).
+A famous psychiatrist (Ty Adams) takes on the job of trying to cure patients at the Sedah State Hospital, run by its folksy doctor (Sam Delazo).
 All this takes a strange turn when a mysterious patient (Satan, he calls himself) enters the Hospital seeking help.
 Or is it just help that he wants?
 Written by

 Producer Ken Aguado is credited with starting the ball rolling when he presented the script to Erik LaSalle to direct.
 LaSalle loved the script so much, he offered Aguado a partnership in Humble Journey Film, his partnership with DJ Caruso.
 See more »